-After fry hatch in the shallow water habitat, they move deeper as they grow and mature, into transition scaled depths and cover types.
-The best case scenario for all fish, is some sort of protection and cover to follow out to deeper water.
-Creating a "roadway" of habitat from shallow to deep will provide this important transition mid depth habitat, needed by virtually all species.
-Without this important line of concealment, the smaller fish can get picked off by the predators looking for a meal as they explore deeper waters.
+When these "teenagers" begin to explore their deeper surrounds, the best case scenario, is some sort of protection and cover to follow out to deeper water.
+Creating a "roadway" of habitat from shallow to deep will provide this important transition, mid depth habitat, needed by virtually all species.
+Without this important line of concealment, the smaller fish can get picked off by the predators looking for a meal as they explore waters beyond their shallow spawning areas.
+Same idea as a tree row for game, they need something to follow and try to be concealed.
 Habitat products standing from about 36 inches tall up to about 60" tall, are considered the mid depth/transition models for average depths of four to ten feet deep.
+FREE SHIPPING!

 As fish mature, it takes bigger meals to put on weight and bulk.
 The largest fish in any food chain will utilize mid depth and transition cover to ambush larger prey.
 Most lakes have some sort of secondary break line, dropping off into the lake basin.
 This becomes the central highway, a key area to install larger, mid and deep water habitat.
 These units create massive shaded limbs, angles and hiding spots for bigger fish to hunt.